lenseswaenen/lenseswaenen.github.io/_posts/2021-11-11-megatombike2021-aftermath.md

 We got our solution with 979 variables in the blink of an eye: 0.054 seconds.
 Even though the knapsack problem is NP-hard, it is a common misconception that reasonably sized problems can not be solved to optimality pretty fast.
-More famous is the Traveling Salesman Problem of which the [Traveling Sam Problem](https://github.com/Forceflow/Ambiance_TSP/blob/main/README.md) formulated by Nerdland is a a fun instance with 24 variables.
-Even though there are $24! \approx 6.2 \times 10^23$ solutions, which is way too big to be brute forced, good algorithm exists which can solve a 24 city problem to optimality in less than a second.
-In fact, the current world record for a TSP having been solved to optimality stands at [57,912 stops](https://www.math.uwaterloo.ca/tsp/nl/index.html) and is a Dutch cycling route along national monuments.
+More famous is the Traveling Salesman Problem of which the [Traveling Sam Problem](https://github.com/Forceflow/Ambiance_TSP/blob/main/README.md) formulated by Nerdland is a fun instance with 24 variables.
+Even though there are $24! \approx 6.2 \times 10^{23}$ solutions, which is way too big to be brute forced, good algorithms exists which can solve a 24 city problem to (provable) optimality in less than a second.
+In fact, the current world record for a TSP having been solved to proven optimality stands at [57,912 stops](https://www.math.uwaterloo.ca/tsp/nl/index.html) and is a Dutch cycling route along national monuments.

-So what is NP-hardness?
-This is a statement about asymptotic complexity behavior for the number of cities $N \to \infty$, and that in this limit, the computation times grow exponentially fast (kind of).
-But it might be that fast growing behavior only appears beyond $N > 10^100$.
+So what does NP-hardness then mean?
+NP-hardness is a statement about asymptotic complexity behavior for the number of cities $N \to \infty$, and that in this limit, the computation times grow exponentially fast (kind of).
+But it might be that fast growing behavior only appears beyond $N > 10^{100}$.
 Not saying that this is the case for TSPs or knapsack problems, but the statement about reasonably sized problems being solvable in reasonable time stands.

 Apologies for this intermezzo, as you are obviously more interested in the optimal team, so here it is: